dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 convergence with the all-encompassing and innumerably complex metaphysical representation of the entireity of existence, including its infinite self-convolutions.
 There is only one metaphysical omneity towards which to converge.
-And this single, artificial übermenschlich entity -- to clarify -- pales in comparison to my notion of God is.
-But, it is an undeniably powerful convergent being birthed by technology, circumventing the need for faith which Nietzsche noticed as waning in the age of science.
+And this single, realized artificial übermenschlich entity -- to clarify -- will pale in comparison to my notion of God.
+But, it is an undeniably powerful convergent being birthed by technology, that circumvents the need for faith which Nietzsche noticed as waning in the age of science.
 Therefore:

 > God Is NOT Dead!